-- Harry Potter and Dragonology Class – In this one-time, live class, kids study and research 10 types of dragons from the Harry Potter series.
+- Harry Potter Dragonology – In this one-time, live class, kids study and research 10 types of dragons from the Harry Potter series.
+Perfect for Potterheads!

 - STEM: Bone Density and Muscle Stress in Space – Learn what happens to astronauts in space and how it affects the human body.

-- Gifted and Talented – An ongoing class that supports “gifted” children (or as I prefer to say, kite kids) with projects to enhance creative thinking, logic and reasoning skills, and teamwork.
+- Gifted and Talented – An ongoing course that supports “gifted” children (or, as I prefer to say, kite kids) with projects to enhance creative thinking, logic and reasoning skills, and teamwork.

 - Symmetry Origami – Students learn three origami folds by following the teacher’s instruction via live video.
 Students then use radial balance to arrange multiple folds on a two-dimensional surface.
 The course includes some use of division and symmetry.
 (The instructor is a graduate of Pratt Institute who has helped high school seniors prepare for advanced-placement art exams and develop portfolios for college entry.)

-- Creative Writing and Storytelling Series: Star Wars – This one-time class will focus on creative writing and storytelling from the perspective of Star Wars.
+- Star Wars Creative Writing and Storytelling – This one-time class will focus on creative writing and storytelling from the perspective of Star Wars.
 Students look at different character archetypes (e.g., hero, orphan, good vs. evil) and allegories (hidden meanings).
 The instructor also provides creative-writing worksheets that students can do after class.

 Want to teach a class yourself?